Whoopi Goldberg: 2000–2019: Established actor

-2010s

 In 2010, she starred in the Tyler Perry movie For Colored Girls, alongside Janet Jackson, Phylicia Rashad, Thandie Newton, Loretta Devine, Anika Noni Rose, Kimberly Elise, Kerry Washington, and Macy Gray.
 The film received generally good reviews from critics and grossed over $38 million worldwide.
 The same year, she voiced Stretch in the Disney/Pixar animated movie Toy Story 3.
 The movie received critical acclaim and grossed $1.067 billion worldwide.
 Goldberg had a recurring role on the television series Glee during its third and fourth seasons as Carmen Tibideaux, a renowned Broadway performer and opera singer and the dean at a fictional performing arts college NYADA (New York Academy of the Dramatic Arts).
 In 2011, she had a cameo in The Muppets.
 In 2012, Goldberg guest starred as Jane Marsh, Sue Heck's guidance counselor on The Middle.
 She voiced the Magic Mirror on Disney XD's The 7D.
 In 2014, she also portrayed a character in the superhero film Teenage Mutant Ninja Turtles (2014).
 She also appeared as herself in Chris Rock's Top Five and starred in the romantic comedy film Big Stone Gap.

 In 2016, Goldberg executive produced a reality television series called Strut, based on transgender models from the modeling agency Slay Model Management in Los Angeles.
 The series aired on Oxygen.
 In 2017, she voiced Ursula, the Sea Witch and Uma's mother, in the TV movie Descendants 2.
-In 2018, she starred in the Tyler Perry's film Nobody's Fool, alongside Tiffany Haddish, Omari Hardwick, Mehcad Brooks, Amber Riley and Tika Sumpter.
-That same year, she also starred in the comedy-drama film Furlough, alongside Tessa Thompson, Melissa Leo and Anna Paquin.

-In 2019, Goldberg’s voice was used for the role of the Giant’s Wife in the Hollywood Bowl production of Into the Woods.
+In 2018, she starred in the Tyler Perry's film Nobody's Fool, alongside Tiffany Haddish, Omari Hardwick, Mehcad Brooks, Amber Riley, and Tika Sumpter.
+That same year, she also starred in the comedy-drama film Furlough, alongside Tessa Thompson, Melissa Leo, and Anna Paquin.
+In 2019, Goldberg's voice was used for the role of the Giant's Wife in the Hollywood Bowl production of Into the Woods.

-2020s
+2020–present

 In an appearance on The View on January 22, 2020, Patrick Stewart invited Goldberg to reprise her role as Guinan during the second season of Star Trek: Picard.
 She immediately accepted his offer.
 Goldberg also starred in The Stand, a CBS All Access miniseries based on the 1978 novel of the same name by Stephen King, portraying Mother Abagail, a 108-year-old woman.
 In 2020, it was announced Goldberg was set to return in Sister Act 3 with Tyler Perry producing.
 The film is slated to debut on Disney+.

-Goldberg also stars in the biographical film Till, written and directed by Chinonye Chukwu, which she also produced.
-The film debuted at the 60th New York Film Festival.

-Goldberg guest starred on the Disney Channel show Amphibia as the character Mother Olms.